itspangler/geospatial-humanities-s2024/week/11_analysis-iii/lab/archaeology.md

 It's always wise to begin from a hypothesis.
 In our case, the **null hypothesis**—or the assumed hypothesis that we'll try to disprove—is always going to be that the spatial data in question is dispersed randomly.

 In our specific case, the null hypothesis could be stated that "Archaeological sites in the study area display random distribution."
-Just eyeballing the sites, it seems likely that this is wrong, but how can we analytically confirm this observation?
+Just eyeballing the sites—and based on what we know about how humans settle—it seems likely that the null hypothesis is wrong.

+But how can we *analytically confirm* this observation?

 ## Nearest neighbor index